 Albuquerque’s International Balloon Fiesta attracts visitors from around the world to revel in the excitement of this annual event and is the cornerstone of this 9-day autumn tour through the southwest.
 Your travels begin in Chicago, San Francisco or destinations in-between as you make the overnight journey aboard the California Zephyr to Grand Junction, continuing by motorcoach to the red rocks of Moab, Utah.
 Visit Arches National Park featuring more than 2,000 natural stone arches as well as the Anasazi Heritage Center, showcasing the history and culture of the Ancestral Pueblo people.
 Continue to Mesa Verde National Park to see the Anasazi cliff dwellings and journey along the Animas River into the Rocky Mountains aboard the Durango & Silverton Narrow Gauge Railroad.
 Travel into New Mexico and embark on a walking tour of historic Santa Fe, New Mexico’s capital city.
 Board the Rail Runner for Albuquerque, where balloon excitement is palpable!
-Visit the Balloon Field on opening day and watch as hundreds of colorful hot-air balloons are launched into New Mexico’s sky.
+Visit the Balloon Field and watch as hundreds of colorful hot-air balloons are launched into New Mexico’s sky.
 Later, tour the city and enjoy the balloon festivities before the evening’s Night Glow followed by a fireworks show, the perfect way to end a truly one-of-a-kind day and a spectacular southwest adventure.

 Highlights and Inclusions